-Diana Zuckerman, PhD, National Center for Health Research, Women’s Health Issues: August 2016
+Diana Zuckerman, PhD, National Center for Health Research, Caitlin Kennedy, PhD, Mishka Terplan, MD, MPH, Women’s Health Issues: August 2016

 This article is the first to take a comprehensive look at implants and suicide, by considering information from studies measuring self-esteem, self-concept, mental health, and quality of life among women before and after getting breast implants.

 In other words, the relatively healthy and confident women who get breast implants tend to be less healthy and less confident afterwards.
-And, they are more likely to kill themselves.
+And, they are more likely to commit suicide.
 That is true whether they got implants for augmentation or for reconstruction after a mastectomy.

 In conclusion, the scientific evidence suggests that breast implants may have risks to mental health.
 Although suicide among women with implants was below 1% in each of the 7 studies, the rates ranging from 0.24% to 0.68% are significantly higher statistically and clinically than rates for comparable women without breast implants.
 And, with millions of women with breast implants, the consistent evidence that women with breast implants are more likely to commit suicide is reason to be very concerned.
 The research suggests that women who feel depressed or have low self-esteem should never be encouraged to get breast implants.